Practicing Good Skin Care During COVID-19

 COVID-19 has affected most areas of our lives.
 Many are either working from home or suiting up in PPE to keep themselves safe at their jobs.
-Face masks are the rule at most grocery stores and other indoor venues.
-Many people are feeling socially isolated, and some are even hesitant to go to their regular medical and dental appointments.
+In addition, face masks are the rule at most grocery stores and other indoor venues.
+As a result, many people feel socially isolated, and some are even hesitant to go to their regular medical and dental appointments.
 During these difficult times, you might notice that you’re breaking out more than usual or that your hands are dry and rough.
 Here are some tips on practicing good skin care during COVID-19 and beyond.

 Keep Up With Your Routines

 If you’re working from home now and not attending class or meeting friends for lunch, it’s tempting to skip your daily beauty routine.
-You might not bother washing your face in the morning or applying moisturizer.
-While it’s fine to skip makeup, you should still practice good skin care habits by washing it with a gentle cleanser, toning, and applying a moisturizer that is appropriate for your skin type.
+As a result, you might not bother washing your face in the morning or applying moisturizer.
+While it’s fine to skip makeup, you should still practice good skin care habits by washing it with a gentle cleanser, toning, and applying a moisturizer appropriate for your skin type.